-Egg Bhurji is one of Mumbai’s popular street food.
+Egg Bhurji Pav is one of Mumbai’s popular street food.
 Also, can say it’s one of the fast-selling street foods.
-It’s one of the dishes which one must definitely try when in Mumbai and at a thela (roadside cart).
+It’s one of the dishes that one must definitely try when in Mumbai and at a thela (roadside cart).

 A stall that makes egg bhurji is not difficult to locate in Mumbai.
 You can easily spot an egg bhurji wala, not only through the sound of butter sizzling on a big hot tawa and the karachi (laddle) continuously scrambling eggs but also through the aroma filling the air around.

 What is Egg Bhurji?

 Everyone has memories of food items, and so do I. This was my favorite dish enjoyed with friends after a late-night movie.
 It satisfies the craving for something spicy, delicious, and pocket-friendly too.

 Made with basic ingredients available in everyone’s kitchen and can be ready within 15-20 minutes.
 This is one of the dishes everybody knows to make and feels proud too.

 The base of this dish is a regular masala – which is with onions, tomatoes, and green chilies.
 Right?
 But the difference in taste at home and thela/street side is the additional spices and cooking process.
 Which I will disclose in the recipe.

 Though it is made with fewer ingredients, the dish is packed with flavors.

 About Mumbai street style Anda Bhurji

-There are many variations depending on the region.
+There are many variations depending on the street vendors and the region.
 While the South version has curry leaves in it, the North adds chat masala, and the West adds different spices.